ponbac/ponbac-xyz/src/content/blog/translations-tool.md

 }
 ```

 The reason for using `BTreeMap`, a self-balancing tree data structure, is that it keeps the keys sorted without any additional work.
 Our translation files will now always be sorted alphabetically, making manual inspection easier.

-Writing any changes to the entries back to disk is as simple as serializing the entries to JSON and writing it to the file:
+This means that writing the entries back to disk, sorted by keys, is as simple as this:

 ```rust
 pub fn write(&self) -> Result<()> {